 where

-Observe that the quantities $\lim_{n\to\infty} F(\rho^{(n,l)}_B(a))$, $\lim_{n\to\infty} F(\rho^{(n,l)}_E(b))$ cannot diverge, since it would contradict the inequality (since the Fisher information is non-negative).
-This observation follows alternatively from applying the data processing inequality \eqref{z:.Hy7vObZJO-E} to bound Bob's Fisher information in terms of Alice's, followed by talking the $n\to \infty$ limit.
+Observe that the quantities $\lim_{n\to\infty} F(\rho^{(n,l)}_B(a))$, $\lim_{n\to\infty} F(\rho^{(n,l)}_E(b))$ cannot diverge, since it would contradict the inequality (since the Fisher information is nonnegative).
+This observation follows alternatively from applying the data-processing inequality \eqref{z:.Hy7vObZJO-E} to bound Bob's Fisher information in terms of Alice's, followed by talking the $n\to \infty$ limit.
 Similarly for Eve's Fisher information.
-By direct calculation, we observe that the Fisher information $F$ of a state $\rho$ on a $d$ dimensional Hilbert space, according to \cref{z:.eb-akuquBNd,z:d-w60nHacIQJ}, is given by
+By direct calculation, we observe that the Fisher information $F$ of a state $\rho$ on a $d$-dimensional Hilbert space, according to \cref{z:.eb-akuquBNd,z:d-w60nHacIQJ}, is given by

-where $\rho = \sum_{k=1}^d p_k \ket{k}\bra{k}$.
+where $\rho = \sum_{k=1}^d p_k \lvert {k}\rangle \langle {k}\rvert $.
 Hence